jruels/fun-istio/labs/07-istio1/index.md

 Load the Bookinfo application again (http://$GATEWAY_URL/productpage).

-Select a Istio Dashboard in the top left from the list, and you will now see something similar to the following:
+Select an Istio Dashboard in the top left from the list, and you will now see something similar to the following:

  ![monitoring](media/monitoring-1.png)

+Click through the different Istio Dashboards and play around with the sources.
+Explore all of the available metrics/graphs that come out of the box with Istio!

  To stop the port forward,
 ```